mozbrick/brick/component/slider/README.md

 ## ___change___

-Fired by the slider when its value is changed (ie: at the end of a drag that changes the value)
+Fired by the slider when its value is finished changing (ie: at the end of a drag that changes the value)

 ## ___input___

-Fired by the slider when the user tries to input a new, whether by mouse or touch
+Fired by the slider when the user tries to input a new value, whether by mouse or touch.
+Will fire continuously as the user drags the slider.

 ## ___focus___